nextflow-io/nextflow/docs/process.rst

-more specifically a process may contain five definition blocks, respectively: directives, inputs, outputs, shares and finally the process script.
+more specifically a process may contain five definition blocks, respectively: directives, inputs, outputs, when clause and finally the process script.
 The syntax is defined as follows:

 ::